cliffordx/legalbai/pages/Grammar Nazi.md

 - Here's the thing.
 When I publish my [[graph]] here, sometimes or often there are typos, that's a given and I sometimes missed it but mostly I double check but you can't be sure.
 - If you can help me point it out, thank you and [reach me out here](((de1311b9-7141-4a55-950c-2ffe17d350c0))) or send an email to `cresupport@gmail.com.`
 - Typos and specially wrong grammar are annoying right?
 I can relate because I myself annoyed but when it comes to my own grammar?
 Hahaha, I suck.
 So help me make me a better "grammar nazi," deal?
 - Below is a screenshot of what I learned when you are reading critically.
-I'm not degrading the author, maybe it got lost in the press or the editor was lazy, or paid less.
+I'm not degrading the author, perhaps it got lost on the press or the editor was lazy, or paid less.
 - ![IMG_4871.jpg](../assets/IMG_4871_1666777702220_0.jpg)
-- This is from the book, "Forester of Nations The Last Resort." it's a good book I reco
+- This is from the book, "Forester of Nations The Last Resort." it's a good book I recommend it.
 - So there's that.